BIM2SIM/bim2sim/docs/source/big-picture/overview.md

 * A [Plugin](../plugins) is for a specific simulation environment/tool.
 * IFC is the IFC file that you want to use as a source.
 E.g. [TEASER](TEASERManager) plugin and [EnergyPlus](EnergyPlus) plugin use the
-same workflow [BuildingSimulation](BuildingSimulation).
+same base workflow [BuildingSimulation](BuildingSimulation).
 It defines the default tasks that will be executed during the project run.

 **Playground:**
 * The [Playground](Playground) itself deals as a manager which coordinates the